The Ballad of Buster Scruggs: "The Gal Who Got Rattled"

 Alice Longabaugh and her older brother, Gilbert, an inept businessman, are en route to Oregon by wagon train, where Gilbert claims a new business partner will marry his sister.
 Gilbert has a violent coughing fit and dies shortly after the trip starts.
 The wagon train's leaders, Mr. Billy Knapp and Mr. Arthur, attribute Gilbert's death to cholera and help Alice bury him.

 Though she has no definite prospects in Oregon, Alice continues the trip rather than return east.
 Matt, the young man Gilbert hired to lead their wagon, claims Gilbert promised him a high wage of $400, half of which he expects when they reach the halfway point, Fort Laramie.
 Alice believes Gilbert's money was buried with him and conveys her predicament to Billy, who offers his support in contemplating how to proceed.
 He also does Alice the favor of first attempting to shoot Gilbert's small dog, President Pierce (named for Franklin Pierce), then scaring him off, because the dog's constant barking has drawn widespread complaint.

-Billy proposes to solve Alice's dilemma by marrying her in Fort Laramie, assuming Gilbert's debt, and retiring from leading wagon trains to build a home and family with her upon the 640 acres in Oregon that he can claim according to the Homestead Act.
-Alice is surprised by Billy's proposal, but has grown fond of him, so she accepts.
+Billy proposes to solve Alice's dilemma by marrying her in Fort Laramie, assuming Gilbert's debt, and retiring from leading wagon trains to build a home and family with her on the 640 acres in Oregon that they can claim according to an 1872 land grant act.
+Alice is surprised by Billy's proposal, but has grown fond of him and accepts.
 Billy informs the trail boss, Mr. Arthur, that this will be their last ride together.

 The following morning, Mr. Arthur notices Alice missing.
 He rides over a nearby hill to find her reunited with President Pierce and laughing as he barks at some prairie dogs.
 Mr. Arthur then spots a Native American scout and advancing war party.
 Preparing for a fight, he gives Alice a pistol so that if he is killed, she can shoot herself to avoid capture.
 He twice drives back the charging warriors with his rifle, but a remaining warrior appears to kill him.
 Mr. Arthur kills the warrior, then discovers that, believing he was dead, Alice shot herself as he had instructed.
 Mr. Arthur walks back to the wagon train, unsure of what to say to Billy Knapp.